EinsamHauer/disthene-reader/README.md

 * /metrics
 * /render mostly as per Graphite specification version 0.10.0

-The functions are mostly per Graphite specification version 0.10.0 with seceral exception below.
+The functions are mostly per Graphite specification version 0.10.0 with several exceptions below.

 The following functions have a different implementation:
 * stdev (see https://github.com/graphite-project/graphite-web/issues/986)